jklsnt/taproot3/src/projects/KBxCondutionScratch.md

 - fuzzy deadlines?

-- embed the tasks into actual t
+- embed the tasks into actual text, and be able to export from notes to text